chiubaca/notes/permanent-notes/holograpic-cards-pt1.md

 background: radial-gradient( circle farthest-side at var(--x, 0%) var(--y, 10%), red 10%, green 20%, blue 80%);
 ```

-Lets take a deep dive into the `radial-gradient` function.
-If you want to skip the next section is *NEXT-SECTION* .
+Let's take a deep dive into how the `radial-gradient` function works.

 MDN documents the `radial-gradient` function like so:
 ```